As of June 2020

 The project team will be working closely with WSDOT and other agencies as design analysis of concepts is completed soon and the Intersection Control Evaluation is concluded.

 The City continues to work with design consultant H.W.
-Lochner, Inc. and expect to have a design concept that WSDOT will approve in summer 2019.
-The project team will then begin environmental documentation while moving forward toward final design.
+Lochner, Inc. and expect to have a design concept that WSDOT will approve in winter 2020.
+The project team will then begin environmental documentation and completion of 30% design in 2020.
 The design and environmental phase is estimated to cost $4.5 million, of which $3.89 million is funded by a federal grant.

 Overall costs to complete the project are currently estimated at approximately $25 million and the City continues to pursue funding.